blue-oil/blueoil/docs/tutorial/image_keypoint_detection.md

 ```

 If configuration finishes, the configuration file is generated in the `my_config.yml` under config directory.
-It should be `keypoint_detection_demo.yml` if you use above example initialization.

 ## Train a network model